JacobPersi/JacobPersi/README.md

 ## Hi I'm Jacob! 💬
 I'm a Canadian software specialist with a passion for software development, machine learning, and reverse engineering.

-I am currently pursing a Bachelor of Science in Psychology.
-It is my hope to develop technologies that help individuals live more meaningful and authentic lives.

 In my free time, I like to learn with new technologies, experiment with machine learning, mod games and, develop tools for reverse engineering.

-If you're interested in learning more about me or my work, feel free to send mea message.
+If you're interested in learning more about me or my work, feel free to send me a message.

-Thanks for your time!
+Thanks!
 -Jacob

 ## ⚡ Technologies